Best wetsuit bags: Wet dry bags for triathletes

 - $61.42 / £66

-Thanks to the fully waterproof promise, this dry bag from Earth Pak should keep your wetsuit tucked away with no risk of getting soaked until it’s ready for the water.
+Thanks to the fully waterproof promise, this wetsuit bag from Earth Pak should keep your wetsuit dry until it’s ready for the water.

-To make sure it’s fully sealed simply fold the top of the bag between three to four times and clasp it shut with the buckle, and the roll-top closure will stop any water penetrating the material.
+To make sure it’s fully sealed simply fold the top of the bag between three to four times and clasp it shut with the buckle.
+The roll-top closure will stop any water penetrating the material.

-The straps have been designed with comfort in mind with a padded backing to make transporting your items as easy as possible, and there’s a handy pocket on the front with a splash-proof zip where you can store essentials like your phone, wallet or keys, keeping them separate.
+The straps have been designed with comfort in mind with a padded backing to make transporting your items as easy as possible.
+There’s a handy pocket on the front with a splash-proof zip where you can store essentials like your phone, wallet or keys, keeping them separate.

 - $194.99 / £159.99